Robert Tuttle Morris: Pursuing studies and travelling

 In 1879 he worked as assistant with Dr. F. J. and F. H. Whittemore.
 After that in 1880 he got into the College of Physicians and Surgeons of New York and then graduated in 1882.

 Then he went up for examination for position on the Bellevue Hospital staff and he eventually got into the Fourth Surgical Division, so he spent a two-year internship there.
 At that time the Bellevue Hospital was the largest general hospital in the country.

 After his internship he studied in various surgical European clinics.

 While visiting Europe, he met Lister in London in 1884, and was one of the first to introduce Lister's teachings about surgical hygiene in the United States.
 Watching Lister at work he noticed how strongly his method was rejected by his British confreres.
 Then he wrote a little brochure ″How We Treat Wounds Today″ and published it in 1886.

 He also had been a delegate to the International Medical Congress in Copenhagen of 1887 and 1890 and he accomplished a visit to various European clinics.

 Decision to specialize

 In the end of the 1880s he had decided to make his work wholly surgical.
 Just around 1890 surgery started to be split up into its various specialties.
 Before that time, surgery was considered more like a general concept: in those days a surgeon would make everything concerning surgical operations.

-The post-graduate Robert was then fascinated by surgical experimental work.
-His general practice had included nearly every type of service, and on the whole, his knowledge and results were fine.
-But in order to be a good doctor, it is important to develop skills and craftsmanship that only the experiences of specialization could give.
+The post-graduate Robert was fascinated by surgical experimental work.

-Genito-urinary work was extremely appealing to him, certainly because of his two skilled teachers Dr. Gouley and Dr. Fluhrer, but also the field of neurology and psychiatry was particularly fascinating to him too, because of its speculative sides.
-So he ended up taking surgery as a specialty.
+Morris was drawn to genitourinary work, influenced by his teachers Dr. Gouley and Dr. Fluhrer.
+He also developed an interest in neurology and psychiatry, which contributed to his decision to pursue surgery as a specialty.

 No one of the laity can realize how much time, pains, mistakes, imagination, mental distress, and money have gone into the making of an experienced surgeon.

 The practice of surgery offered various cases that certainly increased Morris' skills, which will lead him to his greatest merits in different medical fields.